qbx2/KUCPAssignment/README.md

-This repository is for submission of KUCP Lecture
+This repository is for submission of KUCP Lecture (sclab)